-- E. BAS Shop Drawings: The Building Number and PSU Project Reference Number shall be part of each piece of the Shop Drawings Submittal.
-All controls drawings shall be B-size (11" x 17" sheet), C-size (24" x 18" sheet) or D-size (36" x 24" sheet), and shall be completed and provided using Visio, or AutoCAD.
-A minimum of four (4) copies of shop drawings shall be submitted and shall consist of the following: - 1.
+- b.
+The CSC shall be prepared to show the logic (to date) representing the sequences of operation on the wall via overhead presentation.
+All participants will discuss the logic and agree or offer advice for the CSC's use in finalizing the logic. - C. As soon as Submittals are prepared, an electronic version shall be provided simultaneously with the mailing of the paper copies to the Project Contractor-chain..
+The electronic version shall be transmitted via e-mail, to expedite the approval process.
+Provide Submittal in electronic format to: Bob Mulhollem, Manager of Environmental Systems, REM26@psu.edu, 814-863-7220. - D. Air Flow Monitoring Station (AFMS) Product Data Sheets - Submit product data sheets and technical Installation, Operation and Maintenance Manual for thermal dispersion airflow measuring devices indicating minimum placement requirements, sensor density, sensor distribution, and installed accuracy to the host control system. - E. BAS Shop Drawings: The Building Number and PSU Project Reference Number shall be in the title block on each page of the Shop Drawings Submittal.
+All controls drawings shall be B-size (11" x 17" sheet), , and shall be completed and provided using Visio, or AutoCAD.
+A minimum of four (4) paper copies of shop drawings shall be submitted. - A separate electronic copy of the BAS Shop Drawings and associated spreadsheets shall be provided (via email, to Bob Mulhollem, rem26@psu.edu).
+Contact the University's Physical Plant BAS Group for an example or template. - 2.
 Shop Drawings shall include: - a.
-Cover Sheet /Title Sheet: Attached to the Front of all Submittal Sheets, this shall include a minimum of: Project Name; Project Location; Project Number, Building Number; CSC Contractor Name, Address, Phone Number(s); Project Engineer Name; Mechanical Contractor Name; Submission Date; Date and Name of the Project Construction Documents used to create the Submittal.
-When resubmitted for Record Documentation, the Date of As-Builts shall be added. - b.
-Index: The first sheet of the Shop Drawings shall be an Index of all sheets in the set. - c.
-Legend: A description of symbols and acronyms used shall be provided at the beginning of the set of Shop Drawings. - d.
-Letter of Factory Training Credits, per requirements in Part 3 Training. - e.
-Communications Riser: A single-page diagram depicting the system architecture complete with a communications riser.
-Riser shall include room locations and addressing for each controller.
-Include a Bill of Material for all equipment in this diagram but not included with the unique controlled systems.
-Renovations and/or expansions to an existing BAS shall be developed using the existing communications riser diagram available from the University's Physical Plant BAS Group. - f.
+Cover Sheet /Title Sheet: Attached to the Front of all Submittal Sheets, this shall include a minimum of: PSU Project Name; Project Location; PSU Project Number, Building Number; CSC Contractor Name, Address, Phone Number(s); Project Engineer Name; Mechanical Contractor Name; Submission Date; Date and Name of the Project Construction Documents used to create the Submittal.
+When resubmitted for Record Documentation, they shall be marked as "RECORD DRAWINGS" and the current Date shall be added. - Index: The first sheet of the Shop Drawings shall be an Index of all sheets in the set. - Legend: A description of symbols and acronyms used shall be provided at the beginning of the set of Shop Drawings. - d.
 Device Addressing Scheme: Install controllers implementing an addressing scheme consistent with the Reference-document "Device Instance at Penn State".
 The document "Device Instance at Penn State.doc" is available on the PSU Design Standards website.
-The addressing scheme shall be submitted, reviewed and approved by the University's Physical Plant BAS Group prior to implementation. - g.
+The addressing scheme shall be submitted, reviewed and approved by the University's Physical Plant BAS Group prior to implementation. - e.
 Equipment Numbering: Acronyms used for equipment installed for this project shall follow the "Equipment Identifier Prefix Acronym" listing prepared by the University's Office of Physical Plant and available on the PSU Design Standards website.
 The numbering assigned to equipment installed for this project shall sequentially follow the numbering of existing equipment of the same type in the same building.
-The equipment numbering scheme shall be submitted, reviewed and approved by the University's Physical Plant BAS Group prior to implementation. - h.
-Systems Summary: Drawings shall include a table listing each piece of equipment and the area(s) served by each piece of equipment.
+The equipment numbering scheme shall be submitted, reviewed and approved by the University's Physical Plant BAS Group prior to implementation.